aliammari1/Awesome-Ai-Tools/README.md

 - [TextBlob](https://textblob.readthedocs.io/en/dev/) - TextBlob is an open-source library for processing textual data in Python.
 It can help you perform tasks like sentiment analysis, part-of-speech tagging, and text classification.
 - [NLTK](https://www.nltk.org/) - NLTK (Natural Language Toolkit) is another open-source library for natural language processing in Python.
 It can help you perform tasks like tokenization, stemming, and named entity recognition.
+- [Amazon Comprehend](https://aws.amazon.com/comprehend/) - Amazon Comprehend is a natural language processing service that uses machine learning to analyze text and provide insights into the content and sentiment of the text.

 ### Named Entity Recognition

 - [spaCy](https://spacy.io/) - spaCy is an open-source library for advanced natural language processing in Python.
 It can help you build applications that can understand and analyze human language.
 One of its key features is named entity recognition, which can identify and classify entities like people, organizations, and locations.
+- [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) - Google Cloud Natural Language API is a natural language processing service that can analyze text and provide insights into the sentiment, entities, and syntax of the text.

 ## Computer Vision